 My mother did this.
 She bought my brother and I each a thesaurus and we were to learn a new word each day.
 Far from resenting this project, we enjoyed it.
 If you want to express yourself well, you need a vocabulary!

-masnadies almost 7 years ago
+masnadies about 7 years ago

 The punch line is even more relevant these days.
 In fact, when this strip was initially out, we did use a thesaurus at school!

-michael_ortiz almost 7 years ago
+michael_ortiz about 7 years ago

 dank meme